 - Chains must be made of metal and be at least 20 inches (50.8 cm) in length.

-- The basket must have a height of not less than 27 inches (68.58 cm) and not more than 54 inches (137.16 cm).
+- The basket must be no less than 27 inches (68.58 cm) and no more than 54 inches (137.16 cm) high.

-- The diameter of the basket must be between 18 and 25 inches (45.72 and 63.5 cm).
+- The diameter of the basket should be between 18 and 25 inches (45.72 and 63.5 cm).

-- The top rim of the basket must be at least 2.375 inches (6.03 cm) deep and no more than 3 inches (7.62 cm) deep.
+- The top edge of the basket must be at least 2.375 inches (6.03 cm) deep and no more than 3 inches (7.62 cm) deep.

 Conclusion

 The disc golf basket has come a long way since its invention in the 1970s.
-Today, it is a standard fixture on disc golf courses around the world, serving as a target for millions
+Today, it is a standard fixture on disc golf courses around the world, serving as a target for millions of disc golfers.